oracle-livelabs/database-maa/zdm-physical-offline/zdm-host-provision/zdm-host-provision.md

    Unzip the ZDM software under /tmp directory.

-   Notedown the path of unzipped folder.
-It will be /tmp/zdm21.3 for ZDM 21.3
+   Notedown the path of unzipped folder , it will be "/tmp/zdm21.3" for ZDM 21.3.

 9. Install ZDM software.